cocotb/cocotb/documentation/source/quickstart.rst

     # Get a reference to the "clk" signal on the top-level
     clk = dut.clk

-    # Get a reference to a register "count" in a sub-block "inst_sub_block"
+    # Get a reference to a register "count"
+    # in a sub-block "inst_sub_block"
     count = dut.inst_sub_block.count

 Assigning values to signals
 ---------------------------

-Values can be assigned to signals using either the .value property of a handle object or using direct assignment while traversing the hierarchy.
+Values can be assigned to signals using either the :attr:`~cocotb.handle.NonHierarchyObject.value` property of a handle object or using direct assignment while traversing the hierarchy.

 .. code-block:: python